 In June 2004, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 45, Accounting and Financial Reporting by Employers for Post-Employment Benefits Other Than Pensions.
 The requirements of this statement are effective in three phases.
 The Port of Benton is a phase 3 government, and was required to adopt this statement for fiscal periods beginning after December 15, 2008.
 Legally, the Port does not have a contractual obligation or a policy to maintain and provide its employees with continued medical insurance coverage after termination or retirement.
 The Public Employees Benefits Board (PEBB) plan document offers a subsidized retirement coverage to its plan participants and the Port can terminate medical insurance with no future obligation or liability to PEBB or its retirees.
-In order to be in compliance with GASB Statement No. 45 that requires governments to book a liability, an expense, and provide specific note disclosures based on an estimated and potential future cost to cover future retired employees medical expenses.
+In order to be in compliance with GASB Statement No. 45 that requires governments to book a liability, an expense, and provide specific note disclosures based on an estimated and potential future cost to cover future retired employees medical expenses, the Port adopted and implemented this statement in 2014.
+Past Port of Benton financial statements did not reflect the other post-employment benefits (OPEB) as it was not deemed material to the financial statements.